Business & Technology

 However, those numbers depend on having the right SOC resources in-house.
 Three-quarters of organizations rated the management of a SOC environment as challenging.
 At the same time, only half of those organizations found they were able to hire the right talent to manage their SOC.
-Which may also be why only half of those organizations felt that their SOC environment was effective.
+This may also be why only half of those organizations felt that their SOC environment was effective.
 The crucial takeaway is that cost is only part of the equation in establishing an effective SOC environment.
 Organizations need to focus on assembling the best possible SOC team.

 Considering the high success rate of data breaches, Manky highlighted the critical role of incident response and automation in reducing data breach costs.
 He emphasized that Artificial intelligence (AI) is an essential tool that can help SOC teams overcome the challenges associated with breach mitigation and incident response.

 Most organizations report success with AI implementation, seeing increases in the speed of threat analysis, acceleration in threat containment through the automatic separation of infected endpoint devices or hosts, and improved identification of security vulnerabilities.
 By realizing these benefits, organizations can leverage AI to reduce the time and cost of incident response.
 Dr. Larry Ponemon further explained: